 *Please note the Colorado Rockies Baseball Club will fulfill requests at its sole discretion.
 You assume all risk for your items and personalized items are not guaranteed.
 There is a three item maximum per participating player.
 The Colorado Rockies players and organization are not responsible for lost or stolen items.

-There are a total of six locations where ATM's can be found at Coors Field.
+AUTOMATED TELLER MACHINES There are a total of seven locations where ATMs can be found at Coors Field.
 The locations are:

 * Inside Gate B - By the Blue Moon Brewing Co. - near section 114

 * Inside Gate C - Near section 123

 * Inside Gate E - Near section 147

 * Wells Fargo Club - Near section 234

 * Behind section 306 - The Rooftop